monkeyscage/SuperOwned/eip-money-talks.md

 ### In the second age Humanity implements Smart Assets (Money Talks).
 Contracts are passive but "qualities based" and can talk and also (being standard)  "manipulate each others".
 ### In the third age (purely theoretical) Smart Assets become active.
-Quantity based assets may become obsolete, and may be completeley replaced by "qualities based assets".
+Quantity based assets may become obsolete, and may be completeley replaced by "qualities based assets", and their active ecosystem.

 ## Specification